allchani/allchani_lab/docs/_about-machine-learning/udemy03-01-intro.md

 ---
-title: "1 : Introduction and Outline"
+title: "[Udemy03] 01.
+Introduction and Outline"
-excerpt: Introduction, Outline
+excerpt: "Bayesian Machine Learning in Python: A/B TestingIntroduction, Outline" mathjax : false tags :
-mathjax : false
+    - Udemy03
 ---
 # What's this course all about?